Pirates of the Slave Trade (The Battle of Cape Lopez and the Birth of an American Institution)

 In this landmark narrative history, historian Angela Sutton outlines the complex network of trade routes spanning the Atlantic Ocean trafficked by agents of empire, private merchants, and brutal pirates alike.
 Drawing from a wide range of primary historical sources, Suttonoffers a new perspective on how a single battle played a pivotal role in reshaping the trade of enslaved people in ways that affect America to this day.

-Unlike Amazon and other retailers who may also offer Pirates of the Slave Trade (The Battle of Cape Lopez and the Birth of an American Institution) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Pirates of the Slave Trade (The Battle of Cape Lopez and the Birth of an American Institution), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details